pierre10101/masterstar/README.md

 - In order to get setup the installation of docker is crucial.
 - once you have all dependencies installed run the.
 - With the latest laravel installation I did run into issues with docker.
 The solution was to install the latest version of docker and it fixed it.
+- To start the project first run make setup - This will install sail which is required to run the project.

 # Architecture
 - For the frontend instead of using Vue I decided to see how alpinejs and tailwindcss would work with simple blade templates.